-The Texas cave diving beetle is a subterranean aquatic beetle in the Dytiscidae family and is the first aquifer-adapted diving beetle of its kind found in North America.
-These diving beetles have an oval shaped body with little pigment and lack hindwings.
-The Texas cave diving beetle is blind but has elongated sensory setae to help it move through its environment- adaptations to its subterranean habitat (Young and Longley, 1976).
+The Edwards Aquifer diving beetle is a subterranean aquatic beetle in the Dytiscidae family and is the first aquifer-adapted diving beetle of its kind found in North America These diving beetles have an oval shaped body with little pigment and lack hindwings.
+The Edwards Aquifer diving beetle is blind but has elongated sensory setae to help it move through its environment- adaptations to its subterranean habitat (Young and Longley, 1976).

-The Texas cave diving beetle occurs within the subterranean waters of the Edwards Aquifer in Hays and Comal counties (Bowles & Stanford, 1997; USFWS, 2009).
+The Edwards Aquifer diving beetle occurs within the subterranean waters of the Edwards Aquifer in Hays and Comal counties (Bowles & Stanford, 1997; USFWS, 2009).

 The species is rarely seen but has been collected from an artesian well in the San Marcos pool of the Edwards Aquifer and from spring openings in the Comal Springs system (Bowles & Stanford, 1997).

 Bowles, D., & Stanford, R. (1997).
 A New Distributional Record for Haideoporus Texanus (Coleoptera: Dytiscidae), a Stygobiontic Beetle From the Edwards Aquifer, Texas.
 Entomological News 108(4), 297-299.